Understanding Knee Pain

 Common causes of knee pain include:

-- Overuse: Physical activities, exercise, sports, and repetitive motions can lead to overuse injuries (Cleveland Clinic).
+- Overuse: Physical activities, exercise, sports, and repetitive motions can lead to overuse injuries.

 - Arthritis: Conditions like osteoarthritis and rheumatoid arthritis can lead to chronic knee pain.

-- Injuries: Ligament injuries, torn meniscus, and fractures.
+- Injuries: MCL ligament injuries, nerve entrapment, torn meniscus, and fractures.

 - Medical Conditions: Gout and infections affecting the knee joint.